cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 The security considerations of {{-bis}} apply.

-Loops in the Packed CBOR can be used as a denial of service attack, see {{sec-discussion}}.
+Loops in the Packed CBOR can be used as a denial of service attack unless mitigated, see {{sec-discussion}}.

 As the unpacking is deterministic, packed forms can be used as signing inputs.
 (Note that if external dictionaries are added to cbor-packed,